original to The Matt Gonzalez Reader, May 29, 2019

 Tammy Aramian, Executive Director of the George Washington H.S.
 Alumni Association reports that “Mel Hanson’s parents created a scholarship at George Washington H.S. in his memory with proceeds from sales of his paintings.”
 Email to Matt Gonzalez, June 6, 2019.

-22 — Biographical information about Dr. Karl Herman Hanson from an obituary in the San Francisco Chronicle, September 25, 2005, which notes: Karl Hanson grew up in Mill Valley, attended College of the Pacific, and obtained his medical degree at UCSF.
-The Mill Valley Record, November 22, 1935, states he was valedictorian of his graduating class at Tamalpais High School.
+24 — Biographical information about Dr. Karl Herman Hanson from an obituary in the San Francisco Chronicle, September 25, 2005, which notes: Karl Hanson grew up in Mill Valley, attended College of the Pacific, and obtained his medical degree at UCSF.
+The obituary notes: “He loved fishing in Alaska, growing dahlias, walking and reading with his grandchildren, and camping.”
+The Mill Valley Record, November 22, 1935, stated Dr. Hanson was valedictorian of his graduating class at Tamalpais High School.

 The Mill Valley Record, November 22, 1935, states Margaret Adelaide Jessup attended the Alhambra high school in Martinez, CA.